MestiriJacem/MestiriJacem/README.md

 <!--## <picture><img src = "assets/about_me.gif" width = 50px></picture> **About me**-->
 **About me**

 Hi, I'm Jacem Mestiri, a Full Stack JavaScript Developer passionate about creating seamless web and mobile applications.
-Based in Tunisia, I specialize in both frontend and backend development, leveraging frameworks like React, Node.js, and Next.js to deliver cutting-edge solutions.
+Based in Tunisia, I specialize in both frontend and backend development, leveraging frameworks like React, Node.js, and Next.js to deliver cutting-edge solutions .
 I love exploring innovative technologies, contributing to open-source projects, and continuously expanding my knowledge in the tech world.
 When I’m not coding, I enjoy creating engaging content and sharing insights with the community.

 <!-- Let's Connect..! -->